Before I launch into today's ramblings...it's time to announce the winner of our Posh Baby Boutique Store PettiSkirt Giveaway...

 I blog and share because I want my readers to be INSPIRED.
 Imitation is the sincerest form of flattery but passing something off as your own is not.
 I know there are no new ideas out there; but how many variations of my felt owl tutorial are out there?
 Seriously, it is way too distinct.
 I know, you are thinking about the ' room full of monkeys on typewriters' idea.
 I did the tutorial, but the original idea was not mine.
 I made that clear and there is a link to the original artist's shop when she contacted me.
 When I originally posted the tutorial, I had no idea she had a shop and made them herself.
 If she had said no, I would have taken it down in a heartbeat.
 I see those damn owls everywhere if I do a search.
 Some credit, some don't.
 I got tired of leaving passive-aggressive comments like "I love how your owl turned out, you did a great job with my tutorial".
 There are just too many out there now.

+Pinterest is another reason why I'm going to watermark my photos.
+Many people do not pin properly and are careless where the image came from.
 Social Media Today has a great post on pinning etiquette and why it's so important!

-The House Of Smiths.
+My feed getting lifted taught me a lesson in truncating my posts so this doesn't happen again.
+Check out this awesome and easy tute for us Blogger folks at The House Of Smiths.
 It shortens down your posts from your main page so they can't get lifted.
 Plus, it looks neater.
 For other platforms, just search how it works for you.
 I also put a little line in my feed's footer about if you aren't reading this post through email or your RSS feed, it's been stolen.
 For Blogger, from your blogger.com page, just go to SETTINGS, then OTHER, and type in your choice of wording in the Post Feed Footer box.